 Surrey mayor claims public deposits safe despite alleged $2.5-million fraud

 Surrey's mayor insisted Friday that developers and members of the public can have confidence in the city's financial safeguards despite revelations that a former city finance clerk allegedly defrauded taxpayers of more than $2.5 million.
+A day after CBC News revealed the

 Related Posts